ElderTrump/ElderTrump.github.io/_pages/about.md

 ---
 permalink: /
 title: "Homepage"
-excerpt: "Homepages"
+excerpt: "Ho"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
 ---
 <font size=3>Hi everyone!
 I am Chenbei Lu, a first-year Ph.D. student at the <a href="https://iiis.tsinghua.edu.cn/about/" target="_blank">Institute for Interdisciplinary Information Sciences</a> (IIIS), Tsinghua University.
 I major in Computer Science and Technology, and my advisor is Prof. <a href="http://www.wuchenye.cn/" target="_blank">Chenye Wu</a>.
-Before joining Tsinghua, I obtained a bachelor's degree in software engineering from Huazhong University of Science & Technology (HUST).</font>
+Before that, I obtained a bachelor's degree in software engineering from Huazhong University of Science & Technology (HUST).</font>

 ---
 ## Research Interests ##